cdn-specs/control-header/draft-cdn-control-header.md

 ## Is this just for CDNs?

 No; any gateway cache can use it.
 The name is chosen for convenience and brevity.

+## What if I use more than one CDN?

+Individual CDNs can choose to define their own control mechanisms that take precedence over this header field.
+It is RECOMMENDED that they use a header whose value has the same syntax and semantics, and use a field name in the pattern "CDN_NAME-CDN-Cache-Control"; for example, the Foo CDN might register "Foo-CDN-Cache-Control".